adithya-s-sekhar/termux-setup/README.md

 ## Includes

-1. termux-url-opener: Download videos in highest quality by sharing to termux.
+1. [termux-url-opener](#download-by-sharing-to-termux): Download videos in highest quality by sharing to termux.
-2. server: A home screen widget for an http server serving 'Internal Storage' at http://\<device_ip>:8080/ or http://localhost:8080/.
+2. [server](#http-server): A home screen widget for an http server serving 'Internal Storage' at http://\<device_ip>:8080/ or http://localhost:8080/.
-3. batchdl: Download videos from links in a text file into a folder with the text file's name.
-4. update-setup: Update changes from the repository and reinstalls this script.
+3. [update-setup](#update-script): Update changes from the repository and reinstalls this script.

 ## How to Install